ShriduttPatel121/backend-template/README.md

 ### Running in Production

-To build and run the project for production, run: This will create a dist folder and run the index.js file from that folder.
+To build and run the project for production, run:
 ```sh
 npm run production
 ```